Admer456/idtech4-odljev/README.md

 ## About

-Odljev is basically a small game set in 80s Yugoslavia.
+Odljev is a small techno-stealth game set in 80s Yugoslavia.
 This is where you can access its source code.
-It is based on eXistence's fhDoom, which you should totally check out: [fhDoom GitHub page](https://github.com/eXistence/fhDOOM)
+Its code is based on eXistence's fhDoom, which you should totally check out: [fhDoom](https://github.com/eXistence/fhDOOM)

 ## Features